Skip to content

 Modbus Data Type Xrt Data Type Read/Write Ability Number of 16-bit Registers Used

-Bit Boolean RW 1
+Bit Bool RW 1

 String String RW Dependant on string encoding